WaVEV/django-mongodb-backend/docs/source/ref/models/search.rst

 - ``score``: An optional expression to adjust the relevance score of the results.

-``SearchMoreLikeThis`` expressions can be reused and combined with other search expressions.

-See also: :ref:`search-operations-combinable`.

 ``CompoundExpression``
 ======================

 Compound expression that combines multiple search clauses using boolean logic.

-This expression uses the
-:doc:`compound operator <atlas:atlas-search/compound>` in MongoDB Atlas Search to combine sub-expressions with ``must``, ``must_not``, ``should``, and ``filter`` clauses.
+This expression uses the :doc:`compound operator <atlas:atlas-search/compound>` to combine sub-expressions with ``must``, ``must_not``, ``should``, and ``filter`` clauses.
 It enables fine-grained control over how multiple conditions contribute to document matching and scoring.